-Above you see routing protocol A and B. At the bottom we find network 1.1.1.0 /24.
-Let’s say that R1 redistributes this network from routing protocol A into B. R2 will learn about this network from routing protocol B and will redistribute it back into Routing Protocol A. This is something you want to avoid and we can do it with route tagging…here’s an example:
+Above you see routing protocols A and B. At the bottom, we find network 1.1.1.0 /24.
+Let’s say R1 redistributes this network from routing protocol A into B. R2 will learn about this network from routing protocol B and redistribute it back into Routing Protocol A. This is something you want to avoid, and we can do it with route tagging…here’s an example:

 R1#show ip route 1.1.1.0